scottdover/PleaseHelpJerry/_posts/2014-04-23-special-needs-buddies.markdown

 categories: kids-zone-ministries-(Children)
 ---

-Buddies serve as a one-on-one adult for special needs students on Sundays.
-They serve during the 9:00am or 10:45am services.
+These adults serve as a one-on-one buddy, one Sunday a month during either Sunday morning service.
+They accompany students to their classroom enabling them to worship and be taught the love of Jesus.
+Time commitment ranges from 6 months to one year.
+Arrive 15 minutes before service.